-This call'st thou marvellous, Daughter of Creta?
+This call'st thou marvellous, CHORUS.
+Daughter of Creta?
 Unto the bard's pregnant word Hast thou perchance never listen'd?
 Hast thou not heard of Ionia's, Ne'er been instructed in Hellas' Legends, from ages primeval, Godlike, heroical treasure?
 All, that still happeneth Now in the present, Sorrowful echo 'tis, Of days ancestral, more noble; Equals not in sooth thy story That which beautiful fiction, Than truth more worthy of credence, Chanetd hath of Maia's offspring!

-This so shapely and potent, yet Scarcely-born delicate nursling, Straight have his gossiping nurses Folded in purest swaddling fleece.
-Fasten'd in costly swathings, With their irrational notions.
-Potent and shapely, ne'ertheless,
+This so shapely and potent, yet Scarcely-born delicate nursling, Straight have his gossiping nurses Folded in purest swaddling fleece, Fasten'd in costly swathings, With their irrational notions.
+Potent and shapely, ne'ertheless, Draws the rogue his flexible limbs, Body firm yet elastic, Craftily forth; the purple shell, Him so grievously binding, Leaving quietly in its place; As the perfected butterfly, From the rigid chrysalid,